50+ Chinese Medical Terms for Surviving Your Doctor’s Visit

 Again, it’s not always enough to say, “it hurts.”
-In addition to knowing the Chinese translations of body parts so you can express where exactly the ailment is, you’ll also need to describe your sickness or injury.
+In addition to knowing body parts in Chinese, you’ll also need to describe your sickness or injury.

 Here are a couple of sentence examples so you can see how to format your own sentences:

 我头痛。(wǒ tóu tòng.) — I have a headache.